yugabyte/yugabyte-db/docs/content/latest/develop/gitdev/gitpod.md

 ## Getting Started with a boot app
 You can find the source at [Spring Boot todo on GitHub](https://github.com/srinivasa-vasu/todo).

-- The easy way to get started with Gitpod is to simply fork this source repo and initialize the Gitpod workspace environment by invoking `https://gitpod.io/#[REPO_URL]`. '[REPO_URL]' should be replaced with your forked repository url.
+- The easy way to get started with Gitpod is to simply fork this [source repo](https://github.com/srinivasa-vasu/todo) and initialize the Gitpod workspace environment by invoking `https://gitpod.io/#[REPO_URL]` in a browser window. '[REPO_URL]' should be replaced with your forked repository url and you should already have been conneted to the Gitpod account before launching the browser url.
 - If you want to set this up from scratch, then follow the below instructions to bootstrap the base project template and copy the appropriate files/content from the [source repo](https://github.com/srinivasa-vasu/todo).

 ### Initialize the base project structure